Food Spots in The Netherlands

 Baker and Moore is a lunch room meets working space.
 So you can bring your laptop, use the free wifi and get stuff done.
 Or just go there for their delicious food.
 They’ve got a ‘create it yourself’ concept where you can choose your sandwich or salad and all the ingredients you want on or in it.
 You can also choose one of their combinations if you find it difficult to choose from the extensive list of ingredients.
 They have gluten free bread and several vegetarian and vegan options.
 They have a vegan salad with avocado and grilled vegetables for example (pictured above), but they also do a great goat cheese and walnut sandwich.

 Read about all my favorite Rotterdam hotspots at this page.

 Tilburg – De Houtloods

-Tilburg is my new hometown!
-After living in Amsterdam I moved to Tilburg to live with my boyfriend.
+Tilburg is my hometown!
+After living in Amsterdam I moved to Tilburg in 2016 to live with my boyfriend.
 Luckily more and more new nice spots open up here.
-A relatively new hot spot in Tilburg is De Houtloods, in the Spoorzone Area behind Central Station.
+A relatively new hot spot in Tilburg is De Houtloods, in the Spoorzone area behind Central Station.
 Here the kitchen has a central place in the restaurant so you can see the chefs prepare your dinner.
 I love the outside area even more, with its romantic illumination.
 Furthermore: the staff is friendly and very professional and the menu has many vegetarian options.

 Next door you’ll find De Wagon, where you can have lunch or dinner in a real old train compartment!